AutoLogicTools

 Common causes

-• Internal side restraints control module fault
+• Internal failure of the left side restraints module

 Symptoms